-First-year admission information sessions and campus tours are held Monday through Friday at 10:45 a.m. and 1:30 p.m. throughout the summer.
+First-year admission information sessions and campus tours are held Monday through Friday at 10:45 a.m. and 1:30 p.m. throughout the year.

-For visitors coming to campus over the summer, many academic departments will be offering specific programming for their respective major.
-Attending the first-year admission information session and tour will include a 45- minute information session that highlights the many academic and extra-curricular opportunities available for Georgia Tech students.
+For visitors coming to visit campus, many academic departments will be offering specific programming for their respective major.
+Attending the first-year admission information session and tour will include a 45-minute information session that highlights the many academic and extra-curricular opportunities available for Georgia Tech students.
 The presenter will also cover the application requirements for first-year admission.

 With over 15,000 undergraduate students, more than 400 student organization and 17 NCAA Division I athletic programs there is always something happening on Georgia Tech’s campus.
 While you spend time on campus, make sure to give yourself some extra time outside of your schedule visit to explore on your own.